 In recent years, the existence of the currency has been the object of increasing popular anger as the perception has grown that it benefits France and local elites while holding back rather than adding to the development of African economies.
 Steps taken by the UEMOA countries towards loosening ties with the French Treasury have not yet been followed by CEMAC.

-The CAR’s decision violates basic provisions of the arrangements underpinning the Central African CAF franc – notably that the CFA franc should be the only legal tender in the region and that the BEAC controls the issuing of money and conversion of currency for the entire zone.
+The CAR’s decision to unilaterally adopt bitcoin would have upset basic provisions of the arrangements underpinning the Central African CAF franc – notably that the CFA franc should be the only legal tender in the region and that the BEAC controls the issuing of money and conversion of currency for the entire zone.

 “As soon as you have a market place in a CEMAC member country that allows you to convert CFA francs (XAF) into cryptocurrency, you have a currency exit mechanism parallel to that controlled by the BEAC,” an anonymous source at the BEAC told the French-language magazine Jeune Afrique.
 “So any holder of CFA francs in the area can use it, whether he is in the Central African Republic or not.
 This is the door open to all kinds of illegal currency outflows and inflows.”